8 Stages of new product development with examples

 Step 4.
 Market research

-• Competitors: who are they, what are they selling, and what are their USPs?
+- Competitors: Who are they, what are they selling, and what are their USPs?
 Why do people choose them?
 What marketing tactics are they using?
-What’s the status of your brand awareness and other brand health metrics compared to other brands? (link to product category competition analysis?)
+How does your brand health and awareness compare?

-• Who are important influencers in your market?
-What channels could you use to distribute your content and your products?
+- Influence channels: Who are the important influencers in your market?
+What channels could you use to distribute your content and products?

 What do customers want from your future products?